nix-enthusiast/vega/docs/src/data_types.md

 # Data Types

-Data is an informative value in a scattered or structured composition, which can both derive or be derived by another data.
+Data is an informative value, which is either in a structured or unstructured form and capable of both being derived and deriving others.

-Storing and manipulating data is the primary purpose of all programming languages.
-In this section, different variants of the data types in Vega will be explained.
+The primary purpose of any programming language is to store, transform, and manipulate data.
+Vega provides several distinct data types to accomplish this purpose.